-4.2 Original Assessment and Previous surveillance audits
+4.2 Original Assessment and Previous Surveillance Audits

-The Alaska Bering Sea/Aleutian Islands and Gulf of Alaska Pacific Cod fisheries were first certified under the requirements of the Alaska Responsible Fisheries Management standard v1.2 on 17th of April 2013.
-The initial certification and three annual surveillance audits were carried out by the certification body Global Trust (GT).
+The Alaska BSAI and GOA Pacific cod fisheries were first certified under the requirements of the Alaska RFM standard v1.2 on 17 April 2013.
+The initial certification and three annual surveillance audits were carried out by the certification body Global Trust.

-15 April 2017, the certificate for this fishery was transferred from GT to the DNV GL.
+On 15 April 2017, the certificate for this fishery was transferred from Global Trust to the DNV GL.
 The certificate transfer and the fourth surveillance audit were carried out by the DNV GL.
-During June-December 2017 the fishery went through the full re-assessment against a newer version of the standard, v1.3.
-This reassessment did not result in any changes in the compliance of the fishery with the RFM standard and no non-conformities were raised.
+During June-December 2017, the fishery went through the full re-assessment against a newer version of the standard, v1.3.
+This re-assessment did not result in any changes in the compliance of the fishery with the RFM standard, and no non-conformities were raised.
 The new certificate was therefore issued with the validity date until 5 December 2022.